 Whether you're rebranding your business or starting from scratch it's important to not skip this step.
 When brainstorming your brand you want to write down all of your ideas that are floating around in your head, no matter how silly, out of reach, or amazing they are.
 You'd be amazed at what you might come up with in this stage!

 A good starting point is after scribbling down all your thoughts you then organize them into separate category lists.
-For example:

 - Feelings & emotions